mathewgomas-alfred/mathewgomas.io/untranslatable_pages.rst

 .. epigraph::

-    "In my 20+ year experience managing projects i learned that tools or systems don't manage anything, people do. and if people need tools they'll get them or make them"
+    "In my 20+ year experience managing projects I learned that tools or systems don't manage anything, people do, and if people need tools they'll get them or make them"

     -- Ton Roosendaal, on #blendercoders